isomerpages/imda-oin/_ongoing-national-innovation-challenges/1c-imda-open-innovation-platform.md

 •	Enhanced live events functionality: The solution should offer the capabilities of transforming the 3D environment into an online event space.
 Corporate businesses, social groups or public agencies should be able to easily organise a virtual event and manage the logistics such as ticketing, attendance, scheduling and advertising with ease. <br>
 •	Social interaction platform: The virtual experience should be enriched by an accompanying social experience.
 Users should be able to interact with fellow users exploring the virtual cultural precinct.
 They should also be able to interact in real time and talk to community members of the precinct such as the shop owners and tour guides.<br>
 •	In-platform commercial activities: Users should be able to browse products and shop in participating stores in the precinct.
 This should be a seamless end-to-end transaction experience that includes a payment and delivery system.
 This solution could be via external links to the businesses own existing e-commerce platforms. <br>
 •	Crowdsourced content creation: The solution should offer a way for businesses and users to create their own content in the platform.
-Users should be able to easily upload their content in pre-set formats that will allow for consistency in the quality of content. <br><br>
+Users should be able to easily upload their content in pre-set formats that will allow for consistency in the quality of content.

+<h5>DEADLINE</h5>
+All submissions must be made by <b>28 August 2020, 1600 hours (SGT/GMT +8)</b>.
+NHB and IMDA may extend the deadline of the submission at their discretion.
+Late submissions will not be considered.<br><br>

 <a href="http://tradeandconnectivity.innovation-challenge.sg" target="_blank" >Learn More</a>
         </li>